ewalke19/PHYS4840/Final Project/README.md

                     for museum_count in range(2):
                         for garden_count in range(2):

-                            # Calculate the Total Cost for This Combination
+                            # Calculate the Total Time for This Combination
                             total_time = (
                                 park_count * a +
                                 castle_count * b +